tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-overview.md

 - You must have quota for the VM sizes you're requesting with instance mix.
 - You can specify **up to** five VM sizes with instance mix.
 - For REST API deployments, you must have an existing virtual network inside of the resource group that you're deploying your scale set with instance mix in.
+- You can't mix VM architecture in the same instance mix deployment; you can't mix Arm64 and x64.

 ## Next steps
 Learn how to [create a scale set using instance mix](instance-mix-create.md).